Faith has principles and has sweetness, and both are different issues.

 However, those who have weak faith and who haven’t tasted that sweetness, will be preoccupied with any issue no matter how trivial it is, leaving the principles of faith and canceling any religious session.

-The love for the Sake of Allah and associating partners with Allah in love.
+Love for the Sake of Allah

 Life matters usually distract us from the sweetness of faith.